 Green Gable: You'd be more than welcome in Canada!
 We're a tolerant people!

 Lampshaded when Heather shows signs of being nervous about displaying their relationship in public, and Mecha Maid (under the influence of a rage-inducing toxin) angrily calls her out on it

 Expecting Someone Taller: The newspaper that published Spinnerette's picture on its front page actually photoshopped her taller, apparently because they assumed a 5'1" tall heroine wouldn't strike fear in the hearts of evildoers.

 Flat Earth Atheist: Experienced superheroes Mecha Maid and Tiger believe in magic.
-Heather, not so much at first.
-Though to be fair, part of what she was scoffing at was that the magic rites being discussed involved an evil goddess from Dungeons & Dragons.
+Heather, not so much, especially when it was from a monster she was sure was from Dungeons & Dragons.

 Freak Lab Accident: How Heather gets her powers (naturally).
 Doubly subverted, as the reader is initially led to think that, just like Spider-Man, Heather would get her powers from a mutant spider-bite — and then her boss points out to interviewing reporter how absurd that would be.
-Turns out that she only developed her powers after falling into the "Genetic Modifier" vat used to mutate those spiders.
+Turns out that she only developed her powers after falling into the "Genetic Modifier" vat used to mutate those spiders in the first place.

 When the dreadfully embarrassed Evil Spinnerette is being glomped by her parents (which is funny in itself), we see Tiger and Mecha Maid in the background arguing over whether bovine hormone extracts turns people evil.

 In this stripTiger finally bonds with the Canadian Superheroes while several paramedics strain to get his gurney into the ambulance.